Now Reading

 OLED stands for Organic Light Emitting Diode.
 It’s different to traditional LED TVs, including Nanocell, QNED and QLED TVs.

 LED TVs produce an image, and shine a series of tiny LED lights through the image to make it bright and vibrant.
 OLED differs by producing an image by lighting individual pixels as opposed to the whole screen at once.
+There’s no light shone through the panel, so the black performance is as good as you can get.

-The colour reproduction of OLED is incredible, but what’s more impressive is the black performance.
 Black performance refers to how well the TV can show the colour black.
 On traditional LED TVs, manufacturers try a lot of different tricks to replicate the colour black.
 But because LED is based on backlit technology, you’ll never get to 100% black reproduction.

 LED will always display “black” as some form of grey, simply because a while light is being shone through the panel to produce brightness.

 Manufacturers are trying to increase the number of backlights with MiniLED panels, while boosting the performance with better dimming of areas that are black to replicate OLED.
-But even in 2021, nothing beats the black performance of OLED.
+But even in 2023, nothing beats the black performance of OLED.

 When an OLED pixel produces a colour, it’s switched on, and powered to produce that particular colour as part of the image.
 When OLED is told to produce black, the pixel stays dark.
 That means it’s true black, and it’s a game changer.